How we consume music has changed significantly, with streaming now far and away the biggest way we pay for it.

-The RIAA (Recording Industry Association of America) released the figures today for the first half of 2021.
+The RIAA (Recording Industry Association of America) has released the figures for the first half of 2021.
 Streaming accounted for 84% of all music sales.
 There are more than 80-million subscriptions to streaming.
 Physical sales were only about 10% of revenues.
 About two-thirds of that is vinyl records, which saw a 94% increase (skewed some by the pandemic, which hurt last year’s in-store sales).

 The biggest album for physical sales was Taylor Swift’s Evermore, which sold over 100,000 vinyl copies in one week…more than any other album in the last 30-years.
 Even with significant growth in vinyl sales, listening to records is mostly a hobby, and not the major way we consume most of our music.
 Remember, artists used to sell millions of vinyl albums in the ‘70’s & ‘80’s.
 Records and CD’s do make nice keepsakes of our favorite artists.

 While vinyl continues to grow, CD purchases are still going down.
 Box sets, like my George Harrison All Things Must Pass (shown above) are still money makers, but CD’s only accounted for one-third of physical sales.
 To be fair, CD’s also cost much less than vinyl, so the number of units sold could actually be similar.